A doctor's hands holding a woman's hand, which cradles a heart-shaped object, indicating potential heart attack symptoms

 Pay Attention to Early Warning Signs

-Heart attacks are not typically sudden like they are portrayed in movies and television shows and the risk factors are often overlooked.
-If you do find yourself suffering from a heart attack, you will most likely notice signs early.
-Therefore, pay attention to your body and understand when something feels off.
+Heart attacks are not sudden like movies portray.
+Many risk factors often go unnoticed.
+If you experience a heart attack, you’ll likely notice early symptoms of an oncoming heart attack.
+Pay attention to your body and recognize when something feels off.

 Indigestion